Documentation for the MoonBooth SEO Theme for Hugo

 Feedback

-I’d love to hear from you: I’m on ron dot erdos at [the site you’re on].
+I’d love feedback on this theme—I’m on ron dot erdos at [the site you’re on], or on Twitter (DMs open).